ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

 	```

 If left blank, the system will automatically create a slug for each new Resource based on its title.

-#### Tags

-Tags function as filters on the Resource library and detail pages, relating different Resources by theme or framework.

-This field is a typeahead dropdown field pre-populated with existing tags that have already been associated with other Resources in the instance.
-New tags can be added to the system by typing them into this field.
-Once entered, tags appear in the container below the dropdown with an **×** button beside their name, which removes them from the Resource.

-Tags associated with Texts are distinct in the system from those associated with Resources.

 #### Description